NotherWael/LimbusDialogueBoxes_EN/README.md

 # Limbus Company Dialogue Boxes for Enemies & Identities!
+UPDATED TO VER 1.87.0 - ARKNIGHTS EVENT COLLAB

 This mod adds speech bubbles for all characters with battle voicelines!
 (Including Untranslated Lines!)